dotnet/docs/docs/csharp/language-reference/keywords/out.md

 The following limitations apply to using the `out` keyword:

-- The `out` parameters are not allowed to be used in asynchronous methods.
+- `out` parameters are not allowed in asynchronous methods.

-- The `out` parameters are not allowed to be used in iterator methods.
+- `out` parameters are not allowed in iterator methods.
 - Properties cannot be passed as `out` parameters.

 ## See also